Samenergy/Plant-Disease-Detection-Model/README.md

 ## Saved Models

 Due to the large size of the trained models, they were not stored directly in this repository.
-Instead, I have uploaded the saved models to a cloud storage platform (e.g., Google Drive) to ensure they are accessible.
+Instead, I have uploaded the saved models to Google Drive to ensure they are accessible.

 You can download the saved models from the link below: